code-and-effect/effective_bootstrap/README.md

 - `wrapper: { class: 'something' }` are applied to the wrapping div tag.
 - `input_html: { class: 'something' }` are applied to the input, select or textarea tag itself.
-- `input_js: { key: value}` are passed to any custom form input will be used to initialize the Javascript library.
+- `input_js: { key: value }` are passed to any custom form input will be used to initialize the Javascript library.
 For example:

 ```ruby
 = effective_form_with(model: @user) do |f|